Tracking the Pipeline of Antibiotics in Development

-Of the 29 or so companies developing antibiotics today, only four are in the top 50 pharmaceutical companies by sales.
-About 80 percent of the products currently in development are being studied by small companies rather than the large pharmaceutical firms that once dominated this field.4 Additionally, about half of the companies are considered pre-revenue, meaning that they have no products currently on the market.
+Of the 32 or so companies with antibiotics in clinical development today, only five rank among the top 50 pharmaceutical companies by sales.
+An additional large company, Novartis, currently has no drug in clinical testing, but employs an active antibiotic research and development team.
+Nearly 80 percent of the products currently in development are being studied by small companies rather than the large pharmaceutical firms that once dominated this field.3 Additionally, just under half of the companies are considered pre-revenue, meaning that they have no products currently on the market.

 The Pew Charitable Trusts and other organizations studying the issue of antibiotic resistance advocate for polices that address economic and regulatory hurdles to the development of new antibiotics.
 These efforts aim to keep the pipeline primed with a variety of potential treatments that have the best chance of making it to patients.

 Pew supported approval of the GAIN Act to stimulate development of new antibiotics.
-The law increased the commercial value of antibiotics intended for serious or life-threatening infections by extending by five years the period during which the drugs can be sold without generic competition.
+The law increased the commercial value of antibiotics intended for serious or life-threatening infections by extending the period during which the drugs can be sold without generic competition by five years.
 Drugs that benefit from GAIN are now in the antibiotic pipeline.

 Additional legislative efforts to streamline the regulatory pathway for antibiotics that address unmet medical needs are underway.
 The Antibiotic Development to Advance Patient Treatment Act has been introduced in Congress.
-The legislation would help lower the time and costs for developers of antibiotics that address an unmet need.
+The legislation would help lower the time and costs for developers of antibiotics that target an unmet need.

-An initial list of antibiotics in clinical development was provided by Citeline Inc.'s Pharmaproject pipeline drug intelligence service.
+An initial list of antibiotics in clinical development was provided by Citeline Inc.'s Pharmaprojects pipeline drug intelligence service.

 The pipeline includes antibiotics intended to treat serious infections that act systemically, or throughout the body, but excludes locally acting drugs such as topical, ophthalmic, and inhaled products.
-It also does not include biological products, vaccines, new indications or different formulations for previously approved drugs, and drugs used to treat mycobacterial infections such as tuberculosis, Mycobacterium avium complex, H. pylori, and biothreat pathogens.
+It also does not include biological products, vaccines, new indications or different formulations for previously approved drugs, and drugs used to treat mycobacterial infections such as tuberculosis, Mycobacterium avium complex, Heliobactor pylori, and biothreat pathogens.